1. Scope and Acceptance.

 15.5 Supply Chain Security.
 Supplier shall ensure the physical integrity and security of all shipments under this Agreement against the unauthorized introduction of harmful or dangerous materials or introduction of unauthorized personnel in transportation.
 Supplier's security measures must include, but are not limited to: (i) physical security of manufacturing, packing and shipping areas; (ii) restrictions on access of unauthorized personnel to such areas; (iii) personnel screening to the maximum limits of laws or regulations in Supplier's country; and (iv) establishing security procedures to protect the security and integrity of all shipments.

 15.6 Hazardous Substances and Conflict Minerals.
-Supplier represents and warrants: (i) that it is in full compliance with the most current applicable hazardous substance laws and regulations; (ii) MKS' related policies; and (iii) that the Products meet all EU requirements for CE marking and any other local law marking requirements.
+Supplier represents and warrants: (i) that it is in full compliance with the most current applicable hazardous substance laws and regulations; (ii) MKS' related policies; and (iii) that the Products meet all applicable product marking requirements.
 Supplier shall declare each Product's compliance with the most current applicable hazardous substance laws and regulations, including those stated at: www.mksinst.com/Suppliers, and identify any substances that are restricted or must be declared under such applicable laws.
 In addition, Supplier shall make available to MKS any documentation that supports such declaration.

 (a) Supplier shall cooperate with MKS to make available to MKS and/or its agents, in a timely manner, accurate and complete declarations that identify (i) all substances contained in the Products, (ii) the sources of such substances and (iii) the amount of such substances contained in the Products.